filamentgroup/faux-pas/README.md

 A script to highlight elements that are mismatched incorrectly to @font-face blocks, which may result in shoddy faux bold or faux italic rendering.
 Works standalone—no dependencies.

+Want this on the command line?
+Check out [`node-faux-pas`](https://github.com/filamentgroup/node-faux-pas).

 ## [Demo](https://filamentgroup.github.io/faux-pas/dist/demo.html)

 A more [comprehensive test page](https://filamentgroup.github.io/faux-pas/test/index.html) is also available.